 What Is The Process Of Getting A Dental Crown?

-Depending on your case and the type of crown you need, you can receive your custom crown in 2-3 visits to our Plano, TX, dental office.
-If required, Dr. Sowell and Dr. Chen will remove an old dental crown, provide root canal treatment, or offer a dental filling.
-Our dentist does this to make sure that the tooth structure is free of infection or any other outstanding problems.
+You can receive your custom crown in 2-3 visits to our Plano, TX dental office.
+Before treatment, Dr. Sowell and Dr. Chen can remove old crowns, provide root canal treatment, or place fillings.
+We do this to make sure that the tooth structure is free of infection and any other problems.
 In many cases, receiving a dental crown will include the following steps:

-4. We will take any imaging and impressions needed to fabricate your custom dental crown.
-Dr. Sowell, Dr. Chen, and Mr. Chung work together to ensure that we fabricate crowns to fit each patient precisely.
+- Then we will take digital images and impressions so we can fabricate your custom dental crown.
+Dr. Sowell, Dr. Chen, and Mr. Chung work together to ensure that your new crown will fit precisely in your mouth.

-5. Our team will fabricate your custom crown in the office at our laboratory.
-You may receive a temporary crown while you wait for the final crown.
+- Our team will fabricate your custom crown in the office at our laboratory.
+We may place a temporary crown while you wait for the final crown.

-6. Dr. Sowell or Dr. Chen will cement and secure your dental crown and make any adjustments once it’s ready for placement.
+- Finally, Dr. Sowell or Dr. Chen will cement and secure your dental crown to your tooth when it’s ready.
+We will make any adjustments before we cement it in place.

-It is important to practice excellent oral health by brushing and flossing your teeth every day.
-Dr. Sowell, Dr. Chen, and our team can work with you to discuss the best ways to care for your new smile after getting a dental crown.
+Practice excellent oral health by brushing and flossing your teeth every day to maintain your crown and teeth.
+Dr. Sowell, Dr. Chen, and our team will discuss the best ways to care for your new smile after you get your dental crown.

 Types of Dental Crowns

-Though we recommend porcelain or ceramic dental crowns, there are multiple different types.
+Though we recommend porcelain or ceramic dental crowns, there are different types to choose from.
 Each has its own benefits and drawbacks.

-• Full Metal: There are different metal alloys that can be used.
-A base metal crown is the least expensive but can irritate the soft tissues in the mouth.
-A gold crown is more expensive but is also more biocompatible.
-Metal crowns are extremely strong and normally recommended for the back molars.
-Less tooth structure needs to be removed for metal crowns, too.
-However, they aren’t aesthetically pleasing and can irritate your mouth.
+- Full Metal: There are different kinds of metal alloys that crowns can use.
+A base metal crown is the cheapest, but it can bother the soft tissues in your mouth.
+A gold crown costs more, but it’s better for your body.
+Metal crowns are extremely strong and work best for your back teeth or molars.
+The dentist also doesn’t need to remove too much tooth structure for metal crowns, but they stand out.

 Dental Crown FAQs